Special State Protection Service of Azerbaijan

 The Special State Protection Service of Azerbaijan (Xüsusi Dövlət Mühafizə Xidməti; XDMX) is a militarized institution that is under the direct command of the President of Azerbaijan.
+Since 2020, the organization has been headed by Baylar Eyyubov, a close associate of President Ilham Aliyev.

 Overview

 The Service provides security of the President of Azerbaijan and his First Family, as well as other state protection objects and also of heads of foreign states and governments (Foreign missions) while their visits to Azerbaijan, properties under the Office of the President's supervision, National Assembly, Constitutional Court, Ministry of Foreign Affairs and Central Election Commission.
 The Service organizes and provides security and development of special purpose information-telecommunication systems and networks of state authorities.

 Special State Protection Service is guided by the Constitution of Azerbaijan, laws of the Republic of Azerbaijan, Presidential decrees and orders, The decrees and orders of the Cabinet of Ministers of Azerbaijan and Milli Majlis, as well as international treaties to which Azerbaijan has joined, Guidelines for the Service.